-Some manufacturers are choosing Sn/Cu alloys such as 99.3 tin/ 0.7 lead, some with small additions of nickel or silver.
+Some manufacturers are choosing Sn/Cu alloys such as 99.3 tin/ 0.7 lead, some with small additions of nickel, silver, bismuth, germanium, and other elements.
 Due to the lack of silver in these alloys, there costs are substantial less than SAC alloys.

-The Sn/Cu alloys melt at 227°C but wetting balance tests done with a variety of surfaces such as Ag/Imm, Gold/Nickel, and bare copper OSP indicate that Sn/Cu give reduced wetting forces.
+The Sn/Cu alloys melt at 227°C but wetting balance tests done with a variety of surfaces such as Ag/Imm, Gold/Nickel, and bare copper OSP indicate that Sn/Cu based alloys give reduced wetting forces.
 In production this will translate into longer contact times at the wave solder to achieve hole-fill.
 The melting temperature being higher will also require slightly hotter pot temperatures.
-SAC alloys can be run at 255-260°C; Sn/Cu will require 260-270°C.
+SAC alloys can be run at 255-260°C; Sn/Cu will require 260-270°C. In some cases some assemblers are using as high as 275°C for Tin-Copper based solders.
+These higher temperatures may put a strain on both board and bottom-side component reliability.

 Solder pot temperature will play a role in hole-fill as temperature is increased.
-The photos to the right, indicate the degree of hole-fill as solder temperature increases from 240, 250 to 260°C using SAC.
+The photos to the right, indicate the degree of hole-fill as solder temperature increases from 240, 250 to 260°C using SAC solder.

 Materials compatible with higher tin solders are nitrided steel, titanium, cast iron or ceramic coatings.
 It is recommended to call the manufacturer of the solder wave machine for lead-free compatible parts and equipment; availability of replacement parts may be an issue; this may be the case with older units.
-Cast iron is often used in smaller dipping pots and this will not be affected by high tin solder alloys.
+Cast iron is often used in smaller dipping pots and this will not be largely affected by high tin solder alloys.